-At the close of the day, we often look forward to relaxing on comfortable seating.
+At the end of the day, we often look forward to relaxing on some sort of comfortable seating.
 In most cases, that comfortable spot is the couch.
-Or, wait…maybe it’s the sofa.
-While a sofa and a couch are very similar, there is actually a distinct difference between them.
-Let’s take a brief look at their history and discuss some characteristics that define each piece.
+Or, wait...maybe it's the sofa.
+For most people, they are one and the same, which explains why their names are frequently used interchangeably.
+And while a sofa and a couch are indeed very similar, there is actually a distinct difference between them.
+Let's take a brief look at their history and discuss some characteristics that define each piece.

 A Little History

 It's not entirely clear when either first came into being, but sofas and couches have two very different origins: